 Students have recently heard presentations in school about university, degree/higher apprenticeships and gap years.
-We have also posted a booklet on Show My Homework to enable them to complete guided research into their preferred options.
-In the summer term, we will be delivering sessions on Personal Statements and Student Finance, as well as workshops on registering for UCAS, Oxbridge and CV writing for apprenticeships.
+All students have access to personal Unifrog accounts, an excellent careers platform to support them with research, up-to-date labour market information, and writing Personal Statements among other things.
+We have posted further resources on ClassCharts to enable them to complete guided research into their preferred options.
+This term, we will be delivering sessions on Personal Statements and Student Finance as well as workshops on registering for UCAS, Oxbridge and CV writing for apprenticeships.